Features

 ---id: R-4821type: requirementstatus: approvedparent: F-3012---# User AuthenticationThe system **shall** authenticateusers via OAuth 2.0 before grantingaccess to protected resources.AI-Powered Agents

-Integrated Claude agents generate, refine, and validate specifications on your behalf.
+Integrated AI agents — powered by Claude, Google Gemini, or OpenAI — generate, refine, and validate specifications on your behalf.
 Describe a feature in a sentence and watch the agent produce a full requirement tree.
 Agents also detect gaps, suggest improvements, and flag inconsistencies.
 You stay in control — every suggestion is a proposal, never an override.

 Generate specs for "user login"Created F-4010: User LoginCreated F-4011: OAuth 2.0 LoginCreated F-4012: Password ResetCreated R-7301: Authenticate via OAuthCreated R-7302: Handle invalid credentialsCreated R-7303: Lock after failed attemptsReview and approve? (y/n)VS Code Integration